SmartTokenLabs/attestation/use-cases/send-ether-by-identifier-attestation.md

 2. Alice writes a cheque for anyone to redeem a certain amount of Ether from her smart contract.
 The cheque requires an 𝑥 such that 𝑠’ = 𝑠ˣ for a valid attestation on subject 𝑠.

-3. Alice sends p’ and the cheque to Bob.
+3. Alice sends 𝑝’ and the cheque to Bob.

 ### Redeem the Cheque with the Attestation